smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"false"`

-Disable connecting to any eth nodes.
+Disable connecting to any ETH nodes.
 This can be useful in certain cases, e.g. to spin up a Chainlink node and add jobs without having it execute anything.

 ## EVM/Ethereum Chain-specific Overrides